lucasbento/reminders-cli/README.md

     Command-line utility to handle reminders on Mac OSX.

     Options:
-      --list      List all reminders that are not completed.
+      --list      List all reminders that are not completed --add       Create a new reminder
-      --add       Create a new reminder.
+      --complete  Complete a reminder
-      --complete  Complete a reminder.
+      --version   Package version
 ```

 ### List